bgeils/bgeils.github.io/portfolio.md

 ![alt text](https://raw.githubusercontent.com/bgeils/bgeils.github.io/master/images/atlas.png){: .center-image }

 Atlas was the first product Sodima released.
-Atlas Fitness is a chatbot for helping people get to consistently get to the gym.
+Atlas Fitness is a chatbot for helping people to consistently get to the gym.
 The technology also featured products and workouts that our clients could configure.
-In three months we grew to ~1k users and ~7 clients including gyms in NYC and Miami.
-During the release Atlas was named the #1 fitness chatbot and #3 health chatbot
+In three months we grew to ~1k users and seven clients including gyms in NYC and Miami.
+During the release Atlas was named the #1 fitness chatbot and #3 health chatbot by botlist.

+Tech Stack: MongoDB, API.AI, Meteor.js, Node, nginx, AWS, Python3, NLTK

 ![alt text](https://raw.githubusercontent.com/bgeils/bgeils.github.io/master/images/atlas_customer.png){: .center-image }

+*Pictured above is the customer interface to Atlas Fitness.
+Our clients log into this system to identify their audience and cater content accordingly.*

 ### Structurely